kaltura/kaltura-api-recipes/README.md

   "title": "the title of the recipe",
   "icon": "the name of a fontawesome icon.
-Can be any one of those listed in static/bower/fontawesome/scss/_icons.scss", "description": "A short description of the recipe",

-  "control_sets": "this is an array of steps for the recipe, structured as below", "control_sets": [
+Can be any one of those listed in static/bower/fontawesome/scss/_icons.scss", "description": "A short description of the recipe", "needsAdmin": "Set to true if this recipe requires an ADMIN session type", "control_sets": "this is an array of steps for the recipe, structured as below", "control_sets": [
     {